cloud-design-dev/gitlab-tf-ibm/README.md

  - Install Certbot and generate a [Let's Encrypt Certificate](https://letsencrypt.org/) (set up to autorenew by default)
  - Install and configure [Gitlab](https://about.gitlab.com/stages-devops-lifecycle/)
  - Secure Gitlab with the Let's Encrypt Certificate
+ - Install Docker for use as a Gitlab Runner

 ## Deploying Gitlab using Terraform
 **Grab example repo**